 Since 2011, iMMAP regional office has been supporting the information management needs of humanitarian actors responding to the crisis in Yemen and Syria.
 Based in Amman, iMMAP MENA regional office has been supporting coordination mechanisms and crucial information management processes across a range of sectors and within thematic areas such as food security and livelihoods, agriculture, markets and value chains, population movement, urban profiling, and health.
 In addition to providing critical support to information value chains, iMMAP MENA provides capacity development assistance to strengthen existing information management skills to enhance data quality and data sharing.

-• iMMAP’s longstanding support to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) has contributed to better information management processes and coordination of joint assessments such as the Humanitarian Needs Overview, involving over 350 organizations. • Since 2016, iMMAP has trained over 550 humanitarian actors in information management and continues to contribute to enhancing data quality for evidence-based decision making. • From June 2017 to June 2018, iMMAP has delivered a total of 420 information products to more than 90 humanitarian organizations responding to the crisis in Syria. • Since 2017, over 940 maps have been produced for the WASH, Health, EECR, Education, Protection, Shelter and Nutrition clusters in Yemen
+• iMMAP’s longstanding support to the United Nations Office for the Coordination of Humanitarian Affairs (OCHA) has contributed to better information management processes and coordination of joint assessments such as the Humanitarian Needs Overview, involving over 350 organizations. • Since 2016, iMMAP has trained over 561 humanitarian actors in information management and continues to contribute to enhancing data quality for evidence-based decision making. • Between 2017 and 2018, iMMAP delivered a total of 725 information products to more than 90 humanitarian organizations responding to the crisis in Syria. • Since 2016, 1500 maps have been produced for the WASH, Health, EECR, Education, Protection, Shelter and Nutrition clusters in Yemen.

 Funded by United States Agency for International Development and the Swiss Development Cooperation and in partnership with OCHA, the IMRC was launched to support the Whole of Syria structure with information management, coordination and capacity building services.
 Specifically, IMRC aims to enhance information management and reporting capacity of Syrian and international NGOs responding to the Syria crisis through the provision of change management and common services, coordination support, capacity building and an internship program.